aws-samples/aws-media-services-simple-vod-workflow/11-VODMediaTailor/README.md

 ## Prerequisites
 This lab assumes that you have the following:
-1. An HLS media asset either in Amazon S3 or AWS Elemental MediaStore.
+1. An HLS media asset either in Amazon S3, AWS Elemental MediaStore, or some other file storage.
 The asset need not have any ad markers.
-In this tutorial, we will use [this asset](https://kgvcvxg57iigbp.data.mediastore.us-west-2.amazonaws.com/hls/caminandes_short/master.m3u8) stored in AWS Elemental MediaStore.
+In this tutorial, we will use [this asset](https://s3-us-west-2.amazonaws.com/vast-demo-bucket/caminandes/master.m3u8) stored in S3.
 1. An Ad Decision Server (ADS), or you may use a static VAST response XML hosted on a server.
 Here, we will use a sample VMAP response hosted and publicly made available by Google's DoubleClick for Publishers and can be found [here](https://pubads.g.doubleclick.net/gampad/ads?sz=640x480&iu=/124319096/external/ad_rule_samples&ciu_szs=300x250&ad_rule=1&impl=s&gdfp_req=1&env=vp&output=vmap&unviewed_position_start=1&cust_params=deployment%3Ddevsite%26sample_ar%3Dpremidpost&cmsid=496&vid=short_onecue&correlator=).